alpha-unito/streamflow/CONTRIBUTING.md

 pip install -r test-requirements.txt
 ```

-Then you can execute all the available tests with this command
+Then you can execute all the available tests with this command.
 ```bash
 make test
 ```

 Otherwise, you can execute only a specific test file.
-For example. to verify compliance with the `cwltool:Loop` CWL extension you can use the following command
+For example, to verify compliance with the `cwltool:Loop` CWL extension you can use the following command
 ```bash
 pytest tests/test_cwl_loop.py
 ```